-If a student on academic probation earns a GPA of at least 2.0 for all classes attempted during a term but fails to raise their cumulative GPA to at least 2.0, then the student will be allowed to attend the next term but will remain on academic probation until the cumulative is at 2.0 or higher.
+If a student on Performance Support or Returning Support earns a term GPA of at least 2.00 for all classes completed during the term but fails to raise their cumulative GPA to at least 2.00 for all classes completed, the student will be allowed to attend the next term as Performance Improving.
+This value was previously referred to as "Probation Continuing."